alan-turing-institute/fridge/fridge-job-api/README.md

 When deploying the API on a Kubernetes cluster, the access token is automatically retrieved from the service account token mounted at `/service-account/token`.

 The API will use this token to authenticate with the Argo Workflows server.

+Other variables can be set in the Pulumi configuration for the stack.

 ## Configuration for Pulumi